Specialist teaching assistant apprenticeship - LMP

 Course overview

-Take your career in education to the next level with our Specialist Teaching Assistant Level 5 Apprenticeship.
-Designed for those passionate about supporting learners, this programme is equivalent to a foundation degree and offers Teaching Assistants and educational staff the opportunity to specialise in a specific field.
+Take your career in education to the next level with the NEW Specialist Teaching Assistant Level 5 Apprenticeship.
+Designed for those passionate about supporting learners, this level 5 programme is equivalent to a foundation degree and offers Teaching Assistants and educational staff the opportunity to specialise in a specific field.

 Join the waiting list Employer?
 Book a discovery call